Like-an-Angel/AccApp2019/README.md

 Installation guide:

-Clone this repository to a local folder with command "git clone https://github.com/Like-an-Angel/AccApp2019.git"
+Clone this repository to a local folder with command `git clone https://github.com/Like-an-Angel/AccApp2019.git`

 For environment and package management, Pipenv is used.
-To prepare the environment, after Pipenv is installed, from the project folder run "pipenv install --dev" to install the dependencies specified in Pipfile.lock including packages needed for running unit and robot tests.
+To prepare the environment, after Pipenv is installed, from the project folder run `pipenv install --dev` to install the dependencies specified in Pipfile.lock including packages needed for running unit and robot tests.
-Alternatively, command "pipenv install" installs only packages needed for executing the application.
+Alternatively, command `pipenv install` installs only packages needed for executing the application.

-To activate the environment, run "pipenv shell"
+To activate the environment, run `pipenv shell`
-Now, application can be started by command "python run.py" and accessed from http://localhost:5000/
+Now, application can be started by command `python run.py` and accessed from http://localhost:5000/ Note that python3.7+ specific commands were used.

 Project includes unit tests and robot tests.
-To run all unit tests, from project folder run command "python -m unittest discover" To run robot tests, start the app and from robottests folder run test case files by command "robot testcase.robot", each of which generates report.html and log.html files with detailed results.
+To run all unit tests, from project folder run command `python -m unittest discover` To run robot tests, start the app and from robottests folder run test case files by command `robot testcase.robot`, each of which generates report.html and log.html files with detailed results.

-API used by default is: fmi::forecast::harmonie::surface::point::simple Alternatively fmi::forecast::hirlam::surface::point::simple can be set in configuration.
+API used by default is: `fmi::forecast::harmonie::surface::point::simple` Alternatively `fmi::forecast::hirlam::surface::point::simple` can be set in configuration.
 Example: http://opendata.fmi.fi/wfs?service=WFS&version=2.0.0&request=getFeature&storedquery_id=fmi::forecast::harmonie::surface::point::simple&place=helsinki&parameters=Temperature,Humidity,WindSpeedMS&timestep=360